Wireless media carry data in the form of electromagnetic signals using radio or microwave frequencies.

 WI-MAX Standard IEEE 802.16

-Usually known as Worldwide Interoperability for Microwave Access (WiMAX), uses a point-to-multipoint topology to provide wireless broadband access.
+Usually known as Worldwide Interoperability for Microwave Access (WiMAX), uses a point-to-multipoint topology to give wireless broadband access.

 Wireless LAN (WLAN)